 How To Make Ukrainian Syrnyky

-Syrnyky are traditionally made in a bowl using your hands.
+A classic syrnyky recipe has them traditionally made in a bowl using your hands.
 However I often use a stand mixer with the paddle attachment.
 Just add all the ingredients to a bowl and start mixing.
 If you find it is quite wet, add more flour a tbsp at a time.

 The picture above is showing the syrnyky after one cup of flour.
 As you can see, it looks a little bit wet still so I had to add another 2 tbsp of flour to make it perfect.
 So, back into the stand mixer it goes until everything is well incorporated.

 Mold the syrnyky dough into thick disks.
-I try to get them at least a 2 cm thick so they stay light and fluffy after cooking.
+I try to get them at least 2 cm thick so they stay light and fluffy after cooking.
 They are kind of like soft cheesy pillows.
 I also dust the surface of the syrnyky with flour so they are easy to remove from the parchment.

 In a pan add just enough oil to coat the bottom, and then add another glug for good measure.
 Let the oil get hot and carefully lay down the syrnyky.
 Fry in batches.
 Cook each side until golden brown (about 1-2 minutes).
 Remove from the pan and place them on a paper towel lined plate.
 This is kind like like if you were making fritters… since in a way these are just cheese fritters.